bishalr0y/go-bookstore/README.md

 ![image](https://github.com/bishalr0y/go-bookstore/assets/56751927/487c3a6b-8c0d-401f-ba8e-dafe1ed0c320)

 ## How to run the project🪄
+### Using Docker Compose 🐳
-- Open the terminal and fire command below
+- Open the terminal and fire the command below
 ```
 git clone <the URL of the GitHub repo>
 ```